- How Caffeine works

 I'm a #caffeine junkie but balance and timing are key for me. #preworkout #caffeinefix #caffeinelover #coffee #caffeineanhydrous #guarana #bitterorange #mahuang #ephedra #ephedrine #ecastack #strengthtraining #strengthandconditioning #fitness #sportsnutrition #greentea #ecgc

-Like we’ve said before, the risk of toxicity is higher if you use caffeine anhydrous due to the potency of its powder.
-This means, if you ingest caffeine through foods or beverages, you are less likely to suffer from these severe side effects (as long as you have them in moderation).
+As we've said before, the risk of caffeine toxicity is higher if you use Caffeine anhydrous due to the potency of its powder.
+If you ingest Caffeine through foods or beverages, you are less likely to suffer from these severe side effects (as long as you have them in moderation).

-In all forms, caffeine is addictive and can lead to the following withdrawal symptoms if you stop: headaches, fatigue, and irritability.
-To avoid this, we recommend decreasing the amount of caffeine you have (gradually), as this will help to minimize withdrawal symptoms.
+In all forms, Caffeine is addictive and can lead to the following withdrawal symptoms if you stop: headaches, fatigue, and irritability.
+To avoid this, we recommend decreasing the amount of Caffeine you have (gradually), as this will help to minimize caffeine withdrawal symptoms.

-Whilst basic coffee is okay to take (to a certain degree); highly concentrated forms of caffeine – in powders and liquids – can prove quite problematic.
+While caffeine content in basic coffee is okay to take (to a certain degree), highly concentrated forms of Caffeine – in powders and liquids – can prove quite problematic.

-For instance, caffeine anhydrous is especially dangerous (at the wrong dosage), as 1 teaspoon alone is the equivalent of 28 cups of coffee.
+For instance, Caffeine anhydrous is especially dangerous (at the wrong dosage), as one teaspoon alone is the equivalent of 28 cups of coffee.
 28!

 Therefore, you should be careful about how much you take if you fall into any of the following categories:

-- Pregnant – you should have no more than 200mg a day, as higher dosages may increase the risk of miscarriage and impaired fetal growth.
+- Pregnant – you should have no more than 200mg daily, as higher dosages may increase the risk of miscarriage and impaired fetal growth.

-- Breastfeeding – similar to pregnancy, you should have no more than 200mg a day, as newborns and premature babies are incredibly sensitive to the effects of caffeine (makes them restless and irritable).
+- Breastfeeding – similar to pregnancy, you should have no more than 200mg a day, as newborns and premature babies are susceptible to the effects of Caffeine (which makes them restless and irritable).

-- Teenagers/children – the risk here comes from energy drink manufacturers who sell these drinks as a means to improving concentration, energy levels, and athletic performance.
-Children do not need to consume caffeine and it should be avoided if possible.
-The most children should have is 23mg (one can of Coke) a day.
+- Teenagers/children – the risk here comes from energy drink manufacturers who sell these drinks to improve concentration, energy levels, and athletic performance.
+Children do not need to consume Caffeine, which should be avoided if possible.
+Most children should have 23mg (one can of Coke) a day.
 Teenagers are advised to keep to similar guidelines.

-- Anyone on medication – caffeine anhydrous may potentially interact with certain medications and herbal supplements.
-For this reason, speak to your doctor – before taking a caffeine pill – to make sure it is safe.
+- Anyone on medication – Caffeine anhydrous may potentially interact with certain medications and herbal supplements.
+For this reason, please speak to your doctor before taking a caffeine pill to ensure it is safe.

-- Some mental disorders – caffeine can sometimes make your symptoms worse if you suffer from a generalized anxiety disorder or panic disorder.
+- Some mental disorders – Caffeine can sometimes worsen your symptoms if you suffer from generalized anxiety or panic disorder.

-- Certain conditions – if you’ve got heart or liver disease, or diabetes, you should speak to your doctor before you consider using it.
+- Certain conditions – if you've got heart or liver disease, or diabetes, you should speak to your doctor before considering using it.

-We’ve mentioned a few times during this article how caffeine can help to boost weight loss and your physical performance.
-But how does it work?
+We've mentioned a few times during this article how Caffeine can help to boost weight loss and your physical performance.
+But how does a caffeine supplement work?